 It's flying!
 Imagine a wind tunnel that could be used for testing the aerodynamics of an F1 racing car, turn it upright, gently lean into the airflow and you are skydiving.
 The easiest way to see what we are talking about is to watch one of the Airkix Flix.
 You'll get the idea really fast.

 The idea of flying indoors was first tried by the American Military in 1964.
-In 1982 A couple of vertical wind tunnels opened in Tennessee and Las Vegas and the first SkyVenture tunnel opened in Orlando, Florida in 1998.
+In 1982 A couple of vertical wind tunnels opened in Tennessee and Las Vegas and the 1st SkyVenture tunnel opened in Orlando, Florida in 1998.
 It has been operating there ever since with fantastic success and reliability.
-Airkix MK is the seventh tunnel to be manufactured by SkyVenture and the first in Europe and Airkix Manchester is the 17th and second respectively.
+Airkix MK is the 7th tunnel to be manufactured by SkyVenture and the 1st in Europe, Airkix Manchester is the 17th and 2nd respectively and Basingstoke is the latest addition to the Airkix family.

 Airkix works simply and safely.
 The tunnel circulates air into a flight chamber.
 To enter the tunnel you simply stand in the open doorway and lean forward.
 You will feel your legs lifted from under you as you assume a horizontal flying position.
 Congratulations, you are now flying!